Presidential Global Scholars

 - Cultivate personal, professional, and intellectual development

-- Enhance your awareness of self and your own culture
+- Enhance awareness of self and one's own culture

 - Develop self-reliance and problem-solving skills